greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/data_loading.html.md

 ## <a id="topic_x2l_bft_bp"></a>External Tables with Gpfdist

 The fastest way to load large fact tables is to use external tables with `gpfdist`. `gpfdist` is a file server program using an HTTP protocol that serves external data files to Greenplum Database segments in parallel.
 A `gpfdist` instance can serve 200 MB/second and many `gpfdist` processes can run simultaneously, each serving up a portion of the data to be loaded.
-When you begin the load using a statement such as `INSERT INTO <table> SELECT * FROM <external_table>`, the `INSERT` statement is parsed by the master and distributed to the primary segments.
+When you begin the load using a statement such as `INSERT INTO <table> SELECT * FROM <external_table>`, the `INSERT` statement is parsed by the coordinator and distributed to the primary segments.
 The segments connect to the `gpfdist` servers and retrieve the data in parallel, parse and validate the data, calculate a hash from the distribution key data and, based on the hash key, send the row to its destination segment.
 By default, each `gpfdist` instance will accept up to 64 connections from segments.
 With many segments and `gpfdist` servers participating in the load, data can be loaded at very high rates.

 Primary segments access external files in parallel when using `gpfdist` up to the value of `gp_external_max_segs`.
 When optimizing `gpfdist` performance, maximize the parallelism as the number of segments increase.
 Spread the data evenly across as many ETL nodes as possible.
 Split very large data files into equal parts and spread the data across as many file systems as possible.